michaelbretagne/beer_catalog/README.md

   *You will then be able to get the client ID and client secret*<br>
 7. Access and test your application by visiting **http://localhost:8000 locally**
 8. Feel free to add your favorite beer into our database<br>

+##Important:

+This is not a commercial website.
+Some content has been quoted from **https://untappd.com/beer/top_rated**.<br>
+I do not take credit for the content nor do I endorse or criticize any products listed.